 In addition, no toxic gases will be released during burning (incineration) and the ash that is produced is non-toxic.
 It will not cause land and water pollution when they are eventually dumped in a landfill.

-Traditional plastics, on the other hand, are made from crude oil or fossil fuels, releases carbon dioxide sequestered from millennia past into our atmosphere during waste management, hence burdening our immensely high CO2 levels today.
+Traditional plastics, on the other hand, are made from crude oil or fossil fuels, releases carbon dioxide sequestered from millennia past into our atmosphere during waste management, hence adding on and burdening our already immensely high CO2 levels today.

 A circular economy (often referred to simply as "circularity") is an economic system aimed at eliminating waste and the continual use of resources.
 In other words, produce responsibly, consume efficiently and waste minimally.
 This regenerative approach is in contrast to the traditional linear economy, which has a 'take, make, dispose' model of production.